peoplepill id: kamala-harris

 Kamala Harris

-After more than 20 years as a U.S. Senator from California, Senator Barbara Boxer announced in January 13, 2015 that she would not run for reelection in 2016.
-Harris announced her candidacy for the Senate seat the following week.
-Harris was a top contender from the beginning of her campaign.
+After more than 20 years as a U.S. senator from California, Senator Barbara Boxer announced on January 13, 2015, that she would not run for reelection in 2016.
+Harris announced her candidacy for the Senate seat the next week.
+She was a top contender from the beginning of her campaign.

-The 2016 California Senate election used California's new top-two primary format where the top two candidates in the primary would advance to the general election regardless of party.
-In February 2016, Harris won 78% of the California Democratic Party vote at the party convention, allowing Harris's campaign to receive financial support from the party.
+The 2016 California Senate election used California's new top-two primary format, where the top two candidates in the primary advance to the general election regardless of party.
+On February 27, 2016, Harris won 78% of the California Democratic Party vote at the party convention, allowing her campaign to receive financial support from the party.
 Three months later, Governor Jerry Brown endorsed her.
 In the June 7 primary, Harris came in first with 40% of the vote and won with pluralities in most counties.
 Harris faced representative and fellow Democrat Loretta Sanchez in the general election.
-It was the first time a Republican did not appear in a general election for the Senate since California began directly electing senators in 1914.

 On July 19, President Barack Obama and Vice President Joe Biden endorsed Harris.
-In the November 2016 election, Harris defeated Sanchez, capturing over 60% of the vote, carrying all but four counties.
-Following her victory, she promised to protect immigrants from the policies of President-elect Donald Trump and announced her intention to remain Attorney General through the end of 2016.
+In the November 2016 election, Harris defeated Sanchez with over 60% of the vote, carrying all but four counties.
+After her victory, she promised to protect immigrants from the policies of President-elect Donald Trump and announced her intention to remain Attorney General through the end of 2016.
+Harris became the second Black woman and first South Asian American senator in history.

 Tenure and political positions